dilawar/dilawar/README.md

 I am Dilawar (pronounced the-law-were, the-lover).

-I am an electrical engineer (M.Tech, Ph.D. withdrawn) and a PhD in System Biology/Neuroscience.
+I am trained as an electrical engineer and a System Biologist (Neuroscientist).

-Currently, I am busy with my startup Subconscious Compute that leverages bio-inspired approximate computations to detects "patterns" quickly.
+Currently, I am busy with my startup Subconscious Compute that leverages bio-inspired approximate computations to detect and classify "patterns".
 We are hiring!
 If you are passionate about Operating Systems, ML at the Edge, Observability and Security (eBPF etc.), and low-level system programming in general, drop me an email.
 We mostly use C/C++ and occassionaly Rust and nim.